-As we saw in the Parsing Constraints and Queries topic, the OCL parser provides an OCLHelper API for parsing constraints embedded in models.
-OCL also permits constraints to be specified in a text document, as an adjunct to the model.
+As we saw in the Parsing Constraints and Queries topic, the OCL Facade provides an API for parsing OCL expressions embedded in models as constraints.

+The OCL specification defines a Complete OCL text document with which a UML (or Ecore) metamodel may be completed by providing many complementary constraints and expressions.
 In this case, the concrete syntax for context declarations indicates the context of constraints, equivalent to their placement in models.